Search and Surveillance Act 2012

 1. The Governor-General may, by Order in Council, make regulations for any or all of the following purposes:

-2. prescribing the form of an examination order, a surveillance device warrant, declaratory order, production order, search warrant, warrant authorising entry to a dwellinghouse or marae, or similar kinds of warrants:
+2. prescribing the form of an examination order, a surveillance device warrant, declaratory order, production order, preservation direction, search warrant, warrant authorising entry to a dwellinghouse or marae, or similar kinds of warrants:

 1. prescribing procedures to be followed for the purposes of making and resolving claims of privilege under subpart 5 of Part 4:

-1. authorising a chief executive to omit from any annual report information about search or surveillance generally, or of a particular kind, or in a particular area, or in an area of a particular kind:
+1. authorising the chief executive of a law enforcement agency to omit from any annual report information about search or surveillance generally, or of a particular kind, or in a particular area, or in an area of a particular kind:

 1. providing for any other matters contemplated by the Act, necessary for its administration, or necessary for giving it full effect.